tanishq-rathod/Marketplace_analytics_olist/README.md

 ---

-## Methods worth calling out
+## Analytical Methods

-Three techniques did the heavy lifting here.
+The analysis leaned on four main techniques.

-**RFM segmentation with window functions.** Scored every customer on recency, frequency, and monetary value using `NTILE(5)` over each dimension, then bucketed them into segments with a CASE expression.
-Champions, Loyal, New, At-Risk, Lost.
-It's the same approach retailers use to decide who gets the win-back email.
+**RFM segmentation with window functions.** Scored every customer on recency, frequency, and monetary value using `NTILE(5)` over each dimension, then bucketed them into segments with a CASE expression — Champions, Loyal, New, At-Risk, Lost.

-**Welch's t-test on delivery impact.** The obvious question after seeing 4.29 vs 2.27 is whether that gap is real or noise.
-Welch's is the right test here rather than Student's because the two groups have wildly different sizes and variances — most orders arrive on time.
+**Welch's t-test on delivery impact.** After seeing 4.29 vs 2.27, the question is whether that gap is real or just noise.
+Welch's fits here because the two groups have very different sizes and variances — most orders arrive on time.
 Result: t = 100.97, p ≈ 0.
-The gap is not noise.
+The gap isn't noise.

-**Holt-Winters exponential smoothing for the revenue forecast.** Triple exponential smoothing, which handles level, trend, and seasonality — appropriate for monthly e-commerce data with a Black Friday spike.
-The undamped model hit 36.8% MAPE and kept forecasting growth.
-Adding a damped trend brought it to 30.1%.
-Still not precise, but the *way* it failed was the finding: the model expected 2018 to keep climbing, and it didn't.
-That's the plateau, quantified by a model that refused to see it coming.
+**Holt-Winters exponential smoothing for the revenue forecast.** Triple exponential smoothing, which handles level, trend, and seasonality — a fit for monthly e-commerce data with a Black Friday spike.
+The undamped model hit 36.8% MAPE and kept forecasting growth; a damped trend brought it to 30.1%.
+The model kept expecting 2018 to grow, and it didn't.
+That failure was the actual finding — the plateau showing up as forecast error.

-**Cohort retention curves.** Grouped customers by their first-purchase month, then tracked what fraction stayed active in each subsequent month.
-The decay from 0.48% to 0.04% is what a retention problem looks like when you plot it.
+**Cohort retention curves.** Grouped customers by their first-purchase month, then tracked what fraction stayed active in each following month.
+The decay from 0.48% to 0.04% is what a retention problem looks like when you plot it..

 ---